 The EAD 2021 included both on-site and online events, with an emphasis on activities that could bring people togehter in the physical space where that was possible.
 Over 1,400 initiatives took place in 26 European countires, making this celebration a great success.

 EXARC is thrilled to participate again alongside many of our members.
-This is an opportunity for museums to excite their faithful public and expand their appeal to curious, yet hesitant, new visitors.
+This is an opportunity for museums to invite their faithful public and expand their appeal to curious, yet hesitant, new visitors.
 It is also an opportunity to expand their practices, raise their ambitions and fulfil their purpose, knowing that they are part of a greater network.
 Archaeological open-air museums take part by introducing their own events for EAD, with individual members and associations present in museums or festivals throughout Europe.
 By participating in this European-wide event, EXARC members reach a larger audience and join fellow institutions in sharing the success.

-> Join the European Archaeology Days
+Join the European Archaeology Days

-> EXARC assists its members to include their events both on the European website and on the EXARC Calendar: https://exarc.net/events.
+EXARC assists its members to include their events both on the European website and on the EXARC Calendar: https://exarc.net/events.
 We can support you with social media coverage and advertising and we are available to answer questions and guide you with suggestions that will make your EAD original and successful.
-Do not hesitate to contact the EXARC volunteer coordinator Ms Papagiannaki at firstname.lastname@example.org.
+Do not hesitate to contact the EXARC EAD coordinator Ms Papagiannaki at firstname.lastname@example.org.

-> Established in France in 2008 and coordinated by INRAP (National Institute for Preventive Archaeological Research), this event opened up to the European scale in 2019.
-The EAD aspire to become a European concept that benefits the general public, museums and culture.
+Established in France in 2008 and coordinated by INRAP (National Institute for Preventive Archaeological Research), this event opened up to the European scale in 2019.
+The EAD aspires to become a European concept that benefits the general public, museums and culture.